jacksonwalters/zipf/README.md

-#rigorous Markov chain model demonstrating Zipf's law
+This is a rigorous mathematical model of Zipf's law which using a Markov chain in which transition probabilities are constructed to reflect the motto "the rich get richer".

-Zipf's "law" is a rank-frequency distribution which which occurs in various settings, e.g. for a large corpus of natural language text, count the number of times each word occurs (its frequency, f), and order by this value to obtain an index (the rank, k), and plot f vs. k. this data is well approximated by a power law f(k)=1/k^s normalizing to get a probability distribution, we get f(k)=1/(H_N,S * k^s) where H_N,s is the N-th generalized harmonic number sum_{n=1}^{N} 1/n^s where N is the number of words in the corpus. in the limit as N -> infty, this
+Zipf's "law" is a rank-frequency distribution which which occurs in various settings, e.g. for a large corpus of natural language text, count the number of times each word occurs (its frequency, f), and order by this value to obtain an index (the rank, k), and plot f vs. k. this data is well approximated by a power law f(k)=1/k^s.
+Normalizing to get a probability distribution, we get f(k)=1/(H_N,S * k^s) where H_N,s is the N-th generalized harmonic number sum_{n=1}^{N} 1/n^s where N is the number of words in the corpus. in the limit as N -> infty, this